About the Commonwealth

 Commonwealth ministers from a range of portfolios meet between CHOGMs to consider specific issues relating to democracy, economics and development, women's affairs, youth, legal issues, health and education.

-CHOGM was last held in Colombo in November 2013.
-The theme for the meeting was “Growth with Equity: Inclusive Development” (see CHOGM 2013 Communique).
-The next meeting will be held in Malta in 2015.
+CHOGM was last held in the United Kingdom in April 2018.
+The theme for the meeting was "Towards a Common Future” (see CHOGM 2018 Communique and Leaders’ Statement).
+The next meeting will be held in Rwanda in 2020.